JoshuaRogers598/black-scholes-calculator/README.md

 I am currently developing my skills with the goal of working in a role which combines strong quantative analysis with financial expertise, and this project is part of a broader effort to strengthen my technical and analytical skills.
 While the tool is available for anyone to use and explore, it primarily serves as a demonstration of my progress and approach to building professional-grade applications.

-To run the app locally:

-pip install -r requirements.txt streamlit run black_scholes_model.py
-More features, including 3D visualisation of volatility surfaces, are planned as I continue building on this foundation.

 ## Demo GIF
 ![Black-Scholes Calculator Demo](BS_demo.gif)